gchq/stroom-docs/user-guide/pipelines/xslt/xslt-functions.md

 * `json-to-xml(String json)` - Returns an XML representation of the supplied JSON value for use in XPath expressions
 * `link(String url)` - Creates a stroom dashboard table link.
 * `link(String title, String url)` - Creates a stroom dashboard table link.
-* `link(String title, String host, String path)` - Creates a stroom dashboard table link.
-* `link(String title, String host, String path, String target)` - Creates a stroom dashboard table link.
+* `link(String title, String url, String type)` - Creates a stroom dashboard table link.
 * `log(String severity, String message)` - Logs a message to the processing log with the specified severity
 * `lookup(String map, String key)` - Look up a reference data map using the period start time
 * `lookup(String map, String key, String time)` - Look up a reference data map using a specified time, e.g. the event time